HL7/fhir-specialty-rx/input/pages/patient-matching.md

   - SHOULD confirm that the `responder-patient` parameter matches the Requesting System's patient
 - *In the Unsolicited model*
   - SHALL match the Patient referenced by the `responder-patient` parameter
-  - SHOULD match the MedicationRequest in the `prescription` parameter (including referenced prescribing Practitioner and pharmacy Organization) to the related prescription
-    - The receiving party can handle non-match situations according to their own rules, e.g., accept the message and add the patient to their system after a manual review
+  - SHOULD match the MedicationRequest in the `prescription` parameter (including referenced prescribing Practitioner and pharmacy Organization) to the related prescription.
+The receiving party can handle non-match situations according to their own rules, e.g., accept the message and add the patient to their system after a manual review

 <br>